 Investing in our common stock involves a high degree of risk.
 You should carefully consider the risk factors set forth below as well as the other information contained in this Quarterly Report on Form 10-Q and in our other public filings in evaluating our business.
 Any of the following risks could materially and adversely affect our business, financial condition or results of operations.
 The risks described below are not the only risks facing us.
-Additional risks and uncertainties not currently known to us or that we currently view to be immaterial may also materially adversely affect our business, financial condition or results of operations.
-In these circumstances, the market price of our common stock would likely decline.
+Additional risks and uncertainties not currently known to us or that we currently view to be immaterial may also materially adversely affect our business, financial, the market price of our common stock would likely decline.